Brett-Kennedy/FormulaFeatures/README.md

 This will produce the following report:

-This lists each feature index, F1 macro score, feature name.
+This lists each feature index, F1 macro score, and feature name.

 ```
    0:    0.438, V9